Frequently Asked Questions

 We are pleased to have a Board in place with members who are well-respected and known in the sector, offering a range of insights from many years in the housing space.

-This includes Ann Santry as our Chair CBE, alongside Paula Higgins, Brendan Sarsfield, Janet Pope as our other Board members, and Peter Williams as our independent advisor – their bios can all be found on the About Us page.
+This included Ann Santry CBE as our Chair, alongside Paula Higgins, Brendan Sarsfield, and Janet Pope as our other Board members, with Peter Williams serving as our independent advisor – their bios could all be found on the About Us page.

 -

-The Shared Ownership Council currently has 34 funders – all the progress we have achieved to date has been made possible because of their commitment and ongoing support.
+The Shared Ownership Council had 34 funders – all the progress it achieved was made possible because of their commitment and ongoing support.

-We’re deeply grateful to the following organisations that have backed our mission to drive better experiences for shared owners and best practice across the industry.
+We were deeply grateful to the following organisations that backed our mission to drive better experiences for shared owners and best practice across the industry.

 Abri Group